Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 ## 1 Unit testing

-Every developer writes unit tests for their code (right?).
-The goal of such a unit test is to test that a single function does what it is expected to do.
-Or, depending on the usage, testing that a certain function calls another function to perform a local integration test.
-Sounds easy enough.
+The goal of a unit tests is to test that a function does what it is expected to do.

-Let's have a simple function as seen below:
+Take the `payOff()` function from the code snippet below.
+Its expected behavior is to increase the credit of a user by a given amount.
+A user can have a negative credit (hence the mapping in `credit` to `int256`).
+The user can pay off debt (negative credit) by sending in a value (only positive and thus of type `uint256`) with the `payOff()` function.

 ```solidity
 mapping(address => int256) credit;